-- Lead the programme side of the development and roll-out of the Country Strategic Plan
+Lead the programme side of the development and implementation of the Country Strategic Plan

-- Ensure that the overall programme is designed, managed and implemented in conformity to People in Need’s policies, strategy and guidelines
+Ensure that the overall programme is designed, managed and implemented in conformity to PIN policies, strategy and guidelines.

-- Ensure effective operational management of PIN’s programme through line management of Project/Programme Managers and M&E Department
+- Ensure effective leadership and management of PIN Myanmar programme through line management of Programme / Area Managers or Project Managers where relevant

-- Ensure timely and high quality reporting to donors and HQ
+- Ensure timely and high quality reporting is done by all programmes to donors

-- Make sure that project developed meets high standards in terms of design, implementation and M&E through proper Project Cycle Management
+- Ensure project developed meets high standards in terms of design, implementation and M&E through proper Project Cycle Management

 - Prepare programme budgets collaboratively with programme and finance staff